NewEnglandTravelPlanner.com Logo New England Skiing

 Vermont Skiing

 Vermont is really a skiers' state, with more than 16 ski areas catering to every winter taste.
-Here's a map of all of them, and here's how I've organized them:
+Here's a comparison chart to help you choose the one you'll like, and here's a map of all of them, and here's how I've organized them:

-Southern Vermont: Ascutney, Bear Creek, Bromley, Magic Mountain, Mount Snow, Okemo, Stratton.
+Southern Vermont: Ascutney, Bromley, Magic Mountain, Mount Snow, Okemo, Plymouth Notch, Stratton.

-Central Vermont: Killington, Mad River Glen, Pico, Middlebury Snow Bowl, Sugarbush, Suicide Six.
+Central Vermont: Killington, Mad River Glen, Pico, Middlebury Snow Bowl, Sugarbush, Saskadena Six.

 Northern Vermont: Bolton Valley, Burke Mountain, Jay Peak, Smugglers Notch, Stowe.